Travelers CAN buy data-only prepaid SIM cards in Japan. This is important because free wi-fi is relatively rare in Japan.

-1. Buy a data-only SIM card from major electronics retailers in Japan like Yodobashi Camera or BIC Camera.
+2. Buy a data-only SIM card from major electronics retailers in Japan like Yodobashi Camera or BIC Camera.
 You’ll find branches of these stores all over Japan, including Shinjuku and Akihabara in Tokyo, and near Osaka and Kyoto stations.
-These stores carry prepaid SIM cards from a company called B-mobile (no up to date English site).
-Note that there are a variety of B-mobile SIMS available, including the one-month/1GB "teigaku" micro-SIM that costs Y3480 that gives you one gigabyte of data for a maximum of one month, and longer unlimited plans.
+These stores carry prepaid SIM cards that are aimed at tourists.
 These SIMs allow you to log on from almost anyplace in Japan (except wilderness and some rural areas).
-Note that you'll need to call to activate the SIM from a Japanese cell phone.
-You can ask the salesperson at the store to call for you (and they seem willing to do this).
 Thus, for most travelers, this is a perfectly workable way to get data service for your iPhone or iPad.
-Note: It is now possible to buy B-Mobile data-only SIM and micro-SIM cards online and have them delivered to a hotel or post office in Japan and you no longer need to call to activate them.
-For details, see this post.
+For details, see these posts about buying a sim card in Kyoto and buying a sim card in Tokyo – they both explain how to get the sim delivered to your hotel.

-2. Rent a pocket wi-fi unit, that will allow give you fast internet access across most of the country.
+3. Rent a pocket wi-fi unit, that will allow give you fast internet access across most of the country.
 You can log onto these with iPads, iPhones and laptops (and multiple users can log on at the same time, which is handy when travelling as a couple/family).
-Rentafone Japan ( www.rentafonejapan.com/Mobile-Internet.html ) is one of the cheapest and most reliable options for this.
-They offer two models: type A (Y3900/week), which works almost everywhere, but is somewhat slow at 300kb/s max, and type B (from Y4900/week), which is much faster at up to 40mb/s, but usually about 10mb/s.
+You can rent a wifi router online with unlimited data to which you can connect up to 14 devices.

 C) Phone Calls and Internet